Mappy/Leaflet-active-area/README.md

 Pass true as 3rd argument to animate the pan (default = false)

-## Contribute

-To run tests, you’ll need to install npm and bower libraries :

-`npm install && bower install`

-then :

-`npm test`

 ## Pre-commit hook

 To install the pre-commit hook (which launch tests): `ln -s ../../pre-commit.sh .git/hooks/pre-commit`